gameboy9/DW4RandoHacker/README.md

 # Dragon Warrior 4 RandoHacker

 ## Features
-- An opportunity to adjust XP gains from 50% to 500%.
+- Can adjust XP gains from 50% to 500%, and randomize those XP gains.
+- Can adjust gold gains from 50% to 200%, and randomize that as well.
+- Can randomize monsters
+- Can change which hero plays in which chapter.
+This can also be randomized.
+For example, you can have Cristo participate in Chapter 1 instead of his usual Chapter 2.
+- Can also change when each hero joins in Chapter 5.
+This can also be randomized.
+For example, Alena and Brey can join in Endor instead of Nara and Mara.
+- Can award XP for Chapter 2 tournament monsters.
+- Can change purchase costs of the shop to 1GP or 25000GP, as well as the purchase cost of the tunnel to 1GP in Chapter 3.
+- Can speed up battles, which is highly recommended!
-- An opportunity to set up a "solo hero challenge", details of which are below.
+- Can set up a "solo hero challenge", details of which are below.

 ### Solo Hero Challenge
 - The character you select is the only character you get to play with the entire game.